snowplow/mobile-hybrid-apps-accelerator/content/tracking/2-mobile_trackers_usage.md

 They call the `Snowplow.createTracker()` function and pass it two required information:

 1. The tracker namespace which uniquely identifies the tracker within the app.
-2. Network configuration with the endpoint address of the Snowplow Collector (e.g., [Snowplow Micro](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/what-is-snowplow-micro/) or [Snowplow Mini](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/what-is-snowplow-mini/)) to send events to.
+2. Network configuration with the endpoint address of the Snowplow Collector (e.g. [Snowplow Micro](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/what-is-snowplow-micro/) or [Snowplow Mini](https://docs.snowplowanalytics.com/docs/understanding-your-pipeline/what-is-snowplow-mini/)) to send events to.

 {{< tabs groupId="platform" >}}